 According to a Deloitte review, up to 70% of all data breaches are detected by third-party software instead of an organization’s security team.

-Analyst firm IDC estimates that spending in the cybersecurity software market will continue to increase by nearly 9% annually, and spending will exceed $133 billion in 2022.
+Analyst firm IDC estimated that spending in the cybersecurity software market would continue to increase by nearly 9% annually, and spending was predicted to exceed $133 billion in 2022.

 They also estimate that enterprises spend over $21 billion on security service providers each year, ensuring round-the-clock data monitoring to reduce and prevent cyberattacks.